 Lift weights and eat right.
 These are two fundamental steps when it comes to putting on muscle mass.
-While at the gym you must train hard.
-Think about nothing but those heavy barbells and dumbbells that you’re about to lift.
+So many people think just hitting the gym will give results, but without an adequate nutrition, you’re pretty much throwing your hard work down the pan.
+While at the gym you must focus on training hard and think about nothing but those barbells and dumbbells that you’re about to lift and getting in those extra reps.

-Once you’re outside the gym you must set up a solid nutrition plan to sustain your muscle growth.
-Meat, fish, eggs, nuts, oats, milk, etc, are all foods that will feed your body with the nutrients it needs in order to gain serious size.
+Once you’re outside the gym your attention should move away from training and enter nutrition mode.
+To get the best results possible you must set up a solid nutrition plan to sustain your muscle growth.
+When it comes to building muscle protein is the number one macro nutrient thought off, and the only nutrient that primarily works within processes of growth and development.
+Meat, fish, eggs, nuts, oats, milk, etc, are all sources of protein that will feed your body and muscles with the nutrients they need in order to gain serious size.

 But if you’re determined to maximize your muscle growth, your shopping list should contain sports supplements.
-Supplements are most useful in these situations:
+Supplements should NOT replace real food, but they can aid food and your training goals.
+Sports supplements are most useful in situations such as:

 - when you’re struggling to eat enough protein / calories;